Permissive Information-Flow Analysis for Large Language Models: Conclusion

 \section{Conclusion}

 We presented a permissive approach to propagating information-flow labels of documents retrieved in RAG systems.
 The key idea is to propagate only the labels of those documents that are actually used for generating the model's output.
 We show that our approach is practical in terms of performance and infers more permissive labels than an introspection baseline.
-Unlike introspection-based methods commonly used in practice, our approach can satisfy a hard safety guarantee.
+Unlike commonly used introspection-based methods, our approach can satisfy a hard safety guarantee.

-We hope that this research spurs interest in system-level solutions to security and privacy concerns stemming from the use of unreliable AI software components.
-We may not be able to fully analyze how information flows through these components, but we can control which information they use and build more useful systems around them that enforce security and privacy policies.